Passion and Faith

 In 2000 an independent division of the listed club Eintracht Frankfurt next to its various sports divisions was founded – purely to organise the supporter’s base.
 Around 8,000 members within the fan and supporter’s division emphasize their bond with the club that way.
 One of their many initiatives is the ‘Kid’s Club’ (Junior Eagles) which looks after the youngster fans since 2008.

-A lot of passion also is shown by the team of the fanzine ‘Fan geht vor’ (translates into ‘Fan first’), the producers of the radio broadcast ‘Radio Fanomania’ and the unofficial Eintracht archive collated by Frank Gotta. (www.eintracht-archiv.de)
+A lot of passion is also shown by the team of the fanzine ‘Fan geht vor’ (translates into ‘Fan first’), the producers of the radio broadcast ‘Radio Fanomania’ and the unofficial Eintracht archive collated by Frank Gotta (www.eintracht-archiv.de).